 We also provide the NightLase LightWalker procedure by applying the non cutting laser light and warmth to the soft palate and under the tongue to shrink those tissues and open the back of the throat by promoting collagen production.
 NightLase shrinks the soft palate upward and toward the front of the oral cavity to open the airway, firming them without creating scar tissue like most surgical procedures, and making those tissues less loose in the oral cavity.
 Three 30 minutes sessions 21 days apart are need in most cases.
 Smokers or long time CPAP users may need 4 sessions.
 Individual consultations with Dr Rice will determine the best course of action.
 (See photos below.)

 Are the dental appliances comfortable?

-> Ease of use
+> Easy of use and care

 > Portable, so it’s convenient for travel

 I’ve had a CPAP machine but it was just too uncomfortable and I can’t use it.
 How does dental sleep medicine replace a CPAP?

 The CPAP machine is the gold standard of care for sleep apnea, however, if you are unable to use it, it does not help.
 If the results of your sleep study indicate alternative treatments Dr. Rice is able to make a custom device that can help open the throat and improve breathing during sleep.
 There are several types of devices available, Dr. Rice can consult with you to determine the best possible option for you.
 Call now to set up a complementary one on one sleep consultation.